 All placement test score results, and test scores used for exemption to the placement test, are valid for 2 years.
 There is an exception for Adult Education placement testing.

-New students admitted to a degree or certificate program are required to take a placement test unless you meet one of the exemptions listed below.
+New students admitted to a degree or certificate program who are not eligible for the above rule may be required to take a placement test unless they meet one of the exemptions listed below.
 The results will help with your placement into appropriate courses to ensure your academic success.
 Placement instruments are not used for admission to the college; although, they may be used as a guide for admission to certain limited access programs.

-There a several assessment instruments approved for general admission to the college.
-The Postsecondary Education Readiness Test (P.E.R.T.), the ACCUPLACER (CPT) and the Test of Adult Basic Education (TABE).
-Each measure reading, math and language skills.
+There are two assessment instruments approved for general admission to the college.
+The Postsecondary Education Readiness Test (P.E.R.T.), and the Test of Adult Basic Education (TABE).
+Each measures reading, math and language skills.
 The placement test for degree programs (AA, AS and BAS) and business or computer related college credit certificates is the P.E.R.T.

-The placement test for vocational certificate programs and the EMT, Office Support and Paramedic certificate programs is the TABE.
+The placement test for Career and Technical Education (CTE) certificate programs and the EMT, Office Support and Paramedic certificate programs is the TABE.
 All placement tests and tests used for exemption to the placement tests are valid for two years.

 Postsecondary Education Readiness (P.E.R.T.) - You are not required to take the related portions of the test if the following conditions are met: